Asymptotic behavior of minimizing $p$-harmonic maps when $p \nearrow 2$ in dimension 2: Introduction and main results

 which is some kind of \emph{asymptotic upper bound in $L^{p,\infty}(\Omega)$} for the Frobenius norm of the derivative of $p$-harmonic maps when $p\nearrow 2$; in view of theorem \ref{thm:esgjksg}, the corresponding strong \(L^p\) bound fails when \( W^{1,2}_g(\Omega,\manifold N)= \emptyset\).
 Bounds similar to \eqref{eq_ooB6EiteiMeegai8bohkie2t} have been obtained for the Ginzburg--Landau relaxation for harmonic maps into the circle \cite{MR2381162} and into a compact submanifold \cite{monteil2020ginzburg}.

 The compactness condition on the manifold $\manifold N$ can be in fact weakened in our analysis.
 This covers some non-compact manifolds such as the cylinder $\mathbb S^1 \times \R$ but not all non-compact manifolds; we refer to \eqref{eq:sdfjk} for a non-compact manifold which is not covered by our analysis.
-We devote section \ref{sec:whattodononcomapct} to the coverable non-compact cases.
+We devote section \ref{sec:whattodononcomapct} to the admissible non-compact manifolds.